digitaltrails/vdu_controls/README.md

    ```

-I don't normally use Python _pip_.
+I don't normally use Python _pip_, building and distributing a zipapp is
-I typically just assemble the source into a zipapp by running zipapp at the
-top of the project hierarchy, for example:
+a better fit for a system utility.
+The zipapp is typically built as follows:

 ```
 # Make a zipapp:
-python3 -m zipapp vdu_controls --output vdu_controls.pyz --main vdu_controls_main:main --python "/usr/bin/env python3"
+python3 -m zipapp src --output vdu_controls.pyz --main vdu_controls_main:main --python "/usr/bin/env python3"
 # Run the result:
 python3 vdu_controls.pyz
 ```